Today I’m happy to welcome Annabelle from Wunderlabel to share some sewing patterns for Fall – or Autumn here in Australia!

 Bring Fall into your home with these creative Falling Leaves Coasters featured on Betz White.
 With the option of machine stitching or hand stitching the edges, you can easily personalise these coasters, especially with the added detailed applique.
 Using coordinating fabrics instead of the same for each coaster embraces the idea of the variety of natural colours in the outdoors.
 You’ll be thrilled with the finished result and your guests will admire their beauty.

 Scrap Buster Fall Pillow

-Cluck Cluck Sew shares this wonderful tutorial to make a Scrap Buster Fall Pillow, not only reflecting the season in your home, but also using up those odd pieces of fabric.
-An added bonus of the design is that you can make a set of these pillows without worrying about the finish being exactly the same on each one – it’s nature after all and everything in it is unique.
+Cluck Cluck Sew shares this wonderful tutorial to make a Scrap Buster Fall Pillow, not only reflecting the season in your home but also using up those odd pieces of fabric.
+An added bonus of the design is that you can make a set of these pillows without worrying about the finish is exactly the same on each one – it’s nature after all and everything in it is unique.
 At the end of the tutorial, you’ll see some pictures showing the difference between straight and zig-zag stitching – meaning you can choose your pillow’s finish without having to try it out first.

 A simple, yet effective “Give Thanks” banner from View Along the Way, this decoration will add a clear message to your Thanksgiving celebrations without being overpowering.

 Creative Tip: In the tutorial, the lettering is stamped onto each flag but if you’re looking for more of a challenge, you could always cut some out and applique them on.
 That way you can also add some subtle detail with the style of stitching you use.